10sr/dowwner/README.md

 ### Syntax

-Dowwner uses [Markdown](http://daringfireball.net/projects/markdown/) for wiki syntax with one extension: wiki link.
+[Markdown](http://daringfireball.net/projects/markdown/) is used for wiki syntax with one extension: wiki link.
 This extension converts `[[newpage]]` into `<a href="newpage">newpage</a>`.
 It works with spaces and/or slashes so you can use links like `[[dir/page]]`.